 Matching Funds in Support of Extramurally-Funded Research Training Programs

 Pre- and post-doctoral research training programs funded usually by extramural agencies (e.g., NIH-supported) often require institutional matching funds as a condition of application and award.
 Therefore, GSSP funds shall be made available as matching funds for research training program applications if funded positions have been targeted specifically to, and are intended to be occupied by, veterinary students and/or veterinarians.
-The amount of the match will vary depending on individual application requirements.
+The amount of the match will vary depending on individual application requirements and fund availability.
 In all cases, extramurally-funded research training programs with a mandated institutional match will receive priority over programs without a required match.
 Special considerations shall be made for insuring funding for existing programs before allocating funds to new programs.

 Please contact Sue Kanoho at (530) 752-6612 or e-mail the SVM Graduate Student Support Program at firstname.lastname@example.org with any questions or concerns.